Salvage-Ex/Salvage-old2/doc/translation_process.md

 Please see [http://docs.transifex.com/developer/client/setup#windows](http://docs.transifex.com/developer/client/setup#windows)
 for details on installation.

-The Transifex Galilel project config file is included as part of the repo.
+The Transifex Salvage project config file is included as part of the repo.
 It can be found at `.tx/config`, however you shouldn’t need change anything.

 ### Synchronising translations